charlesxucheng/aws-study-notes/vpc.md

 **A gateway load balancer endpoint** is a VPC endpoint in the service consumer VPC of a gateway load balancer located in the service provider VPC.
 Gateway Load Balancers enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
 (Choke point)

+Middlebox routing scenarios:
+* Inspect all Internet traffic destined for or originated from a subnet (Subnet B) using a firewall appliance installed on an EC2 instance in another subnet (Subnet C).
+* Inspect all Internet traffic destined for or origniated from a subnet (Subnet 1) using a fleet of security appliances configured behind a Gateway Load Balancer in the security VPC by going through a Gateway Load Balancer endpoint in another subnet (Subnet 2).
+* Inspect the traffic between subnets A and B of a VPC by a firewall appliance installed in an EC2 instance in subnet C.

 **The transit gateway** acts as a **Regional** virtual router for traffic flowing between its attachments, which can include **VPCs, VPN connections, AWS Direct Connect gateways, and transit gateway peering connections**.

 The allowed CIDR block size of a VPC is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).
 After you've created your VPC, you can associate secondary CIDR blocks with the VPC.